 Handle carefully.
 Any kind of drop will cause fractures.

-Avoid washing or oiling a stone.
+Avoid washing or oiling a Pizza Stone.
 The moisture can cause it to crack.

 Use only dough that is room temperature or warmer.
 (Some have even suggested warming it slightly on the stove top before placing it on the stone.)

-Wait until stone is completely cold before removing it from oven.
+Wait until the Pizza Stone is completely cold before removing it from oven.

 Don't put frozen pizzas on your pizza stone.
 Ever.